Terms and conditions

 Liverpool John Moores University shall bear no liability for loss, damage or delay howsoever arising in the performance of these services and in particular caused by circumstances beyond its control (of whatsoever kind).

-All vacancies will be checked by a member of staff from LJMU’s Careers, Employability and Enterprise Service before being made live on the database.
+All vacancies will be checked by a member of staff from LJMU’s Careers, Employability and Enterprise Service before being made live on the system.

 What can you advertise?